honeysook/recruitment-laravel-react-aperture-science-challenge/README.md

 ![Application infrastructure](./infrastructure.jpg)

-Fork this repository and clone it into your working environment of choice.
+Fork this repository and clone it into your working environment of choice..

 Once available, run the following commands from the root directory: